jbcoe/iso-cpp-breaking-UB/draft.md

 ### Defining the behaviour for signed integer overflow
 P0907 [[5]](http://wg21.link/p0907r1.html) originally proposed in R0 to make
-signed integer overflow well-defined such that it behaves as unsigned integers on overflowing operations (i.e. overflow in the positive direction wraps around from the maximum integer value for the type back to the minimum and vice versa for overflow in the opposite direction).
+signed integer overflow well-defined such that it behaves as for unsigned integers on overflowing operations (i.e. overflow in the positive direction wraps around from the maximum integer value for the type back to the minimum and vice versa for overflow in the opposite direction).
 This was subsequently removed from the